Chabulsqu/jammming/README.md

 ## Getting Started

-If you want to have a quick glimpse at the site you can check its [production version on Netlify]() (available in the repository description).
+If you want to have a quick glimpse at the site you can check its [production version on Netlify](https://jammming-fain.netlify.app).
 However, if you wish to run it on your machine, follow these instructions.

 ### Prerequisites
 You need to have [Node](https://nodejs.org/en) installed on your computer, I recommend installing the LTS or current packages.
 Once you install Node you will be able to use [NPM](https://www.npmjs.com) (Node Package Manager), if you wish to ensure you have successfully installed NPM, run the `npm -v` command in your terminal and it should tell you which version of NPM you are using, you can also update to a newer version of NPM using the command `npm install npm -g`.
 To execute any of these commands use your OS terminal (in Linux and macOS) or try with any Text Editor terminal (like the VS Code one).